Best Apartment Dogs: 17 Breeds That Thrive in Small Spaces · Kinship

 All apartment dogs, big or small, will require certain training to exist safely and happily in busy, communal spaces.
 However, beyond training, there are three key factors that can set your dog up for success in an apartment.

-Taking steps to establish routines
+Take steps to establish routines.

 Dogs thrive with routines — and this goes double for those living in an apartment.
 A dog who knows when to expect walks, meals and playtime is a happier and calmer dog — and a better neighbor to those in your building.